MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Team**
  - Make mutation from frontend to delete team
- - Move team need to work properly
+ - Move team need to work properly - one division to another division
  - Add search function for player when creating a new team
  - Move team - when moving team to another event current event should not have that team
  - When we are in team, in the player list in the place of assigned it will say the name of the team that is assigned to